Website Design, Development, and Management

 - Social media content production (blogs, Twitter, Facebook, Pinterest, Instagram, etc.) and optimization (OpenGraph)

-- Google analytics setup and referral spam filtering
+- Google analytics setup

 - Online advertising design, setup, analytics, and recommendations